EagleView and RapidSOS Partner to Provide High-Resolution Aerial Imagery for Emergencies

 This new alliance allows first responders to view detailed aerial imagery to better respond to emergencies.

-Rochester, NY AND New York, NY, Jan.
-24, 2024 (GLOBE NEWSWIRE) -- EagleView, a leading provider of aerial imagery, software and analytics, and RapidSOS, the intelligent safety platform securely linking over 500 million devices to more than 16,000 first responder and 9-1-1 agencies, today announced an integration of EagleView's high-resolution orthogonal imagery into RapidSOS Premium.
+Rochester, NY, and New York, NY – January 24, 2024 – EagleView, a leading provider of aerial imagery, software and analytics, and RapidSOS, the intelligent safety platform securely linking over 500 million devices to more than 16,000 first responder and 9-1-1 agencies, today announced an integration of EagleView's high-resolution orthogonal imagery into RapidSOS Premium.

 EagleView's proprietary camera systems capture superior quality imagery compared to standard satellite images.
 These detailed images offer higher resolution, greater spatial accuracy, and a clear date stamp, providing critical context in emergency situations.